 Note: All emails sent through your Constant Contact account include the information above and will be in compliance with CASL.

-Permission-based email marketing is the best route to developing long-lasting customer relationships.
+Permission-based email marketing is the best route to develop long-lasting customer relationships

-By building permission-based lists that follow CASL requirements, you’ll keep yourself safe by being in compliance and set yourself up for marketing success!
-Explore these resources specific to Canadian small business owners or common questions about Canada’s anti-spam legislation and skyrocket your business growth.
+By building permission-based lists that follow CASL requirements, you’ll keep yourself safe by being in compliance and setting yourself up for marketing success!
+Explore these resources specific to Canadian small business owners or common questions about Canada’s anti-spam legislation, and skyrocket your business growth.